 It’s similar to how My Disney Experience already works but with some additional features.
 In fact, Disney Genie is going to be integrated into My Disney Experience so it won’t be a separate app, everything will be in one spot.
 There are free aspects of the app as well as additional components that you can pay for.
 Whether you use the paid features or not, it doesn’t require you to plan your visit super far head of time – most will be done in the app the morning of your visit.

 One important thing to note is that the Disney Genie and Genie+ will ONLY be available on the My Disney Experience app – it will not be on the website or through a web browser.

-There are three main components of the Disney Genie app which I will go over in more detail below – the basic Disney Genie, which is free, Disney Genie+, which is a paid feature, and Individual Attraction Selections, which are an additional fee not included as part of Disney Genie+.
+There are three main components of the Disney Genie app which I will go over in more detail below – the basic Disney Genie, which is free, Disney Genie+, which is a paid feature, and Individual Lightning Lanes, which are an additional fee not included as part of Disney Genie+.

 Make sense?
 Disney tells us their goal was to make things easier for guests!
 Joking aside, that’s why I’m here to try and wrap my head around everything and share it with all of you.